 - Ben Caldecott: Ben is the founding Director of the Oxford Sustainable Finance Programme at the University of Oxford and one of the leading authorities on the economics of climate change.
-His focus at MAB is on climate change policy and its economic implications. - Amandine Denis-Ryan: Amandine is the Head of System Change and Capability at ClimateWorks Australia; the leading climate change think tank in Australia.
+His focus at MAB is on climate change policy and its economic implications. - Amandine Denis-Ryan: Amandine was formerly the Head of System Change and Capability at ClimateWorks Australia; the leading climate change think tank in Australia. - Nate Aden: Nate is a Senior Associate at World Resources Institute and leads the SBTi's work with financial institutions.
+Nate leads interdisciplinary research focused industrial sector transformation and methods to align company GHG targets with ambitious climate scenarios.